-Starting in 2014 and held every year, the Kwibuka Tournament trophy has been shared between Kenya and Uganda in 3-2 split.
+Starting in 2014 and held every year since, the Kwibuka Tournament trophy has been shared between Kenya and Uganda in 3-2 split.
 Mali, a country who came to Rwanda’s aid in 1994, joined the tournament for the first time this year, along with Tanzania.
-Unfortunately, the Kenyan team was a late withdrawal due to lack of funds.
+Unfortunately, Kenya withdrew due to lack of funds.

-What is important to note in this year’s tournament is that it is the first where the matches are classed as full T20 Internationals.
-In an applauded move made last year by the ICC, cricket’s governing body granted all 105 members T20 international status, with the move part of a plan to globalise the game.
-Others took swipes at the move, claiming that the record books would be tainted by lopsided results and bullying individual performances.
+What’s important to note is that the matches in this year’s tournament were classed as full T20 Internationals.
+In a move made last year by the ICC, cricket’s governing body granted all 105 members T20 international status, with the move part of a plan to globalise the game.
+Many applauded the move, though others took swipes at the move, claiming that the record books would be tainted by lopsided results and bullying individual performances.

-Those clinging to this reason of ‘statistical integrity’ fainted upon reading scores from Kigali this week, after Mali were bowled out for 6 in just 9 overs, against the tournament hosts.
+Those clinging to statistical integrity likely fainted upon reading scores from Kigali this week, after Mali were bowled out for 6 in just 9 overs against the tournament hosts.
 Only one run came off the bat, with Rwanda chasing the target within an over.

 No one in Mali had picked up a bat or ball in organised cricket until 2002, when students took up the game in a region of Bamako, the nation’s capital.
 The Kalanso School held the nation’s first ever tournament, before its popularity spread across other parts of the city.

-Those caught up in their own frustrations of these matches counting in their beloved records forget that Mali playing international cricket is an achievement in itself.
-For a Francophonic nation in West Africa to field an international team, 17 years removed from having no cricket at all, is incredible.
+The people caught up in their own frustrations of these matches counting in their beloved records forget that Mali playing international cricket is an achievement in itself.
+For a Francophonic nation in West Africa to field an international team 17 years removed from having no cricket at all is incredible.

-Some cricket statisticians, believing they have this ownership of these stats, were almost offended to include these numbers.
-This is a weird false entitlement that only hinders the development of cricket and its growth.
-One statistician had the audacity to “call on” the ICC to rethink their change of handing every member T20 international status, so the records of the most skilled are not tainted.
-This urge failed to consider the fact that players of Associate nations, deprived of this socially-constructed “status”, have never been allowed the opportunity to ever prove their worth.
+Some statisticians, believing they have this ownership of these stats, were almost offended to include these numbers, and this strange entitlement only hinders the development of cricket and its growth.
+One statistician had the audacity to ‘call on’ the ICC to rethink their change of handing every member T20 international status, so the records of the most skilled are not tainted.
+This urge failed to consider that players of Associate nations, deprived of this socially-constructed ‘status’, have never been allowed the opportunity to ever prove their worth.
 And the lack of funding that would have accelerated this development and opportunity?
 Tough luck according to some people and their databases.
-They might as well say, “unlucky for not being colonised by the British.
+‘Unlucky for not being colonised by the British.
 Your numbers don’t count.
-Sorry.”
+Sorry,’ they might as well say.

-As Paul Frame on Twitter rightfully points out, the lowest First Class total also happens to be 6, made by “The Bs” against England in 1810.
+As Paul Frame on Twitter rightfully points out, the lowest First Class total also happens to be 6, made by a team called the Bs against England in 1810.

 Though here lies another problem.
 Due to the different playing and climatic conditions, plus the unique ground dimensions, scores will always be different around the world.
-To add another dimension to this, different eras have produced different totals and records, as the relationship between bat and ball has shifted.
-Finally, the laws (and playing conditions, once introduced) of cricket have dramatically evolved.
-The One Day International format has changed in over allotments, fielding restrictions and now with multiple new balls.
+Different eras have also produced different totals and records with the relationship between bat and ball shifting, and to compound all of this, laws and playing conditions of cricket have dramatically evolved.
+The One Day International format alone has changed in over allotments, fielding restrictions and the number of balls used.